| Read Time: 4 minutes

 You also don’t have to be the person harassed to maintain a legal action.
 If harassment of another person affects you, you could have a claim.

-You may be wondering, can I sue for workplace bullying?
+You may be wondering, can you sue for workplace bullying?
 Yes.
 Legal action against workplace bullying is available to you if the bullying fits the definition of harassment under federal law.

 However, federal employees can bring workplace bullying lawsuits only after they have followed the steps to make an administrative complaint with the federal Equal Employment Opportunity (EEO) office.